diverse local talent

 40 fingers sax: performed at St John’s school in a concert laid on by Mortimer Music Live volunteers

-Tim Gilson: another musician no longer with us, this highly talented classical guitarist from Kingsclere enchanted us both at the music festival and a sell out event at Spratleys showroom, with Steve Grant, Sammy Millard and Amy Jewell.
+Tim Gilson: sadly no longer with us, this highly talented classical guitarist from Kingsclere enchanted audiences both at the music festival and a sell out event at Spratleys showroom, where he performed with Steve Grant, Sammy Millard and Amy Jewell.